lambdaclass/aleo_lambda_blockchain/README.md

 New validators can join the network after genesis by staking credits as described in the previous section.

-There's a [genesis program](https://github.com/lambdaclass/aleo-consensus/blob/HEAD/src/blockchain/genesis.rs) used to generate this app state and a [make target](https://github.com/lambdaclass/aleo-consensus/blob/4e4a5999ccf44c961f42161a268c5f8780f286f1/Makefile#L44-L54) to initialize tendermint testnets with a valid genesis.
+There's a [genesis program](https://github.com/lambdaclass/aleo-consensus/blob/HEAD/src/blockchain/genesis.rs) used to generate this app state and a [make target](https://github.com/lambdaclass/aleo-consensus/blob/4e4a5999ccf44c961f42161a268c5f8780f286f1/Makefile#L44-L54) to initialize Tendermint testnets with a valid genesis.

 #### Slashing
 At the moment there's no validator slashing implementation.
-The Tendermint abci hooks [provide information](https://github.com/tendermint/tendermint/blob/v0.34.x/spec/abci/abci.md#beginblock) to infer if a validator has deviated from the protocol, but custom application logic would need to be added to punish those validators by subtracting credits (which may require some changes in the current design).
+The Tendermint abci hooks [provide information](https://github.com/Tendermint/Tendermint/blob/v0.34.x/spec/abci/abci.md#beginblock) to infer if a validator has deviated from the protocol, but custom application logic would need to be added to punish those validators by subtracting credits (which may require some changes in the current design).

 ## Implementation notes